CloudSnorkel/cdk-github-runners/API.md

 Base image from which Docker runner images will be built.

 This can be:
-- A string (ECR/ECR public image URI, DockerHub image, or Image Builder ARN)
+- A string (ECR/ECR public image URI, DockerHub image, or Image Builder ARN) - deprecated, use BaseContainerImage static factory methods instead
-- An object with properties specifying the base image (e.g., `{ dockerHubRepository: 'ubuntu', dockerHubTag: '22.04' }` or `{ ecrRepository: repo, ecrTag: 'latest' }`)
+- A BaseContainerImage instance created using static factory methods:
+  - `BaseContainerImage.fromDockerHub('ubuntu', '22.04')` - Use DockerHub
+  - `BaseContainerImage.fromEcr(repo, 'latest')` - Use ECR (automatically grants permissions with CodeBuild)
+  - `BaseContainerImage.fromEcrPublic('lts', 'ubuntu', '22.04')` - Use ECR Public
+  - `BaseContainerImage.fromString('public.ecr.aws/lts/ubuntu:22.04')` - Use any string

 When using private images from a different account or not on ECR, you may need to include additional setup commands with {@link dockerSetupCommands}.